Transport coffee tax free

 - the place and date of delivery,

-- the agreed remuneration and the date of receipt,
+- the agreed-upon payment and the date of receipt,

-- the transport or dispatch to another Member State, and
+- transport or shipment to another Member State, and

 - the destination in the other Member State